PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 11:31:33
+Last updated: 2024-04-05 11:32:07
-Random Quote: I'm just saying, love is a million things. - Maddy Perez
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister